 Sadly, many of us rarely share meals anymore.
 We have all just got too busy to make time and sit down to eat together.
-Husbands work late, wives are driving their kids to after-school activities at dinnertime and colleagues just grab a sandwich and eat it in front of their PCs.
+Husbands work late, wives are driving their kids to after-school activities at dinnertime and colleagues just grab a sandwich and eat it in front of their PCs – after all, most homes have fantastic internet from places like windstream internet that means that devices are constantly connected and ready to go almost instantly as soon as they’re switched on.
 What was once a central daily activity is in danger of being extinct.

 Are we missing out?
 Psychologists reckon we are all suffering the consequences, especially kids.

 The Benefits of Sharing a Meal

 Perhaps our incredible advances in technology have made us forget about the important stuff, the simple things and the value thereof.
 Perhaps we are too busy on our smartphones to talk to each other.
 Perhaps it’s time to look at the value of spending time together at the dinner table:

 - Sharing Quality Time: Research indicates that children who enjoy regular family meals do better socially and academically than those who don’t.
 That hardly comes as a surprise.
 Dinner time is probably the only time when the whole family gathers and sits down together for more than just a few minutes.
 It’s a time to connect, to check and see how everyone is doing.
 In some cultures, meals can take hours.
 People talk, discuss, laugh, cry and enjoy the occasion.
 That’s real quality time.
 Kids benefit greatly.
 They learn from adult conversation and get the opportunity to tell their story to a willing audience.
 Times such as these are precious and most definitely good for everyone.